orsonteodoro/gcf2/README.md

 IMPORTANT:  Before running the script, save your work.
 You may need to run this outside of X to prevent crash with X.

 It may randomly stall.
-The stalled process need to be killed before futher processing.
+The stalled process needs to be killed before continuing futher processing.
+To do that, run with `LOGGING=1`, and then do `tail /var/log/cfi-scan.log`, then use `ps -aux | grep "<binary name>"`, then use `kill -9 <pid>`.

 The script is called [scan-cfied-broken-binaries](https://github.com/orsonteodoro/gentoo-cflags/blob/master/scan-cfied-broken-binaries).